 In addition: When you drop dead from your chair during working hours, within a few days, a new employee will sit at your desk.
 There may be a speech about the exemplary colleague, who unfortunately died a few months before the pension – nothing more.
 Everybody should be aware of this.
 In a company, everyone is replaceable, in contrast to a family.
-So, who do you prefer to spend your time on?
-Anyone who prides himself to me on having 60 working hours, gets asked how the wife and child are doing.
-Most people can tell less about them than about work.
+So, who do you prefer to spend your time with?
+Anyone who prides himself to me about having 60 working hours, gets asked how the wife and child are doing.
+Most people can tell less about them, than about work.
 Should get you thinking, but is mostly ignored – after all, this is “only until” or “things will soon be different”.
 Still, nobody can answer on: “When exactly?”

 This leads to my next consideration: Each of us has a limited lifetime on this planet.
 Are 60-70-80-90 years really that much time to give it away for the vain desires of others?
 Do I have to say yes to everything or is it time to learn the NO!; to show my limits to others?
 Why don´t we do that more often?
 Somehow, we silently scream for approval and even sell our views for it.
-The main thing is, that my counterpart makes me feel that I am worth something to him… because I help with HIS work, or do something good for HIM etc. Am I really dependent on the appreciation of all people?
+The main thing is, that my counterpart makes me feel like I am worth something… because I help with HIS work, or do something good for HIM etc. Am I really dependent on the appreciation of all people?
 Is it not enough from those I really like?

 Over the course of my life, I’ve found that people you just met, often have much better intentions for you, than people you know all your life.
 However, the implementation of this sentence requires a lot of practice and courage.
-To approach someone without fear or to simply allow a conversation sounds impossible to many people.
+To approach someone without fear or to simply allow a conversation sounds impossible to countless people.
 But, you do not learn social skills in one day, rather a bit more every day.
 Personal development does not exist to go, it is a long road that offers a lot of fun.

 I do not want to talk bad about anybody´s job, advise to throw it away or to do something rash.
 On the contrary: I would like to encourage you to deal with yourself.
 Is your life fun?
 Are you happy?
 If not, what does it take to change?
 One thing is important to know: We are made for the things we love.
 That’s 100% correct, for each and every one, whether you believe it or not.